 Imagine all of your inventory arriving at your house or office at once, with hundreds or even thousands of customers wanting their order shipped ASAP!
 This is where working with a third-party logistics (3PL) provider can be key to ensuring pre-order success by removing the headache associated with ecommerce shipping from your plate.

 Experienced 3PLs like ShipBob are prepared to complete batch fulfillment, meaning that all of your pre-orders can go out at once with a faster turnaround than if you were to self-fulfill your orders.

 You can receive a set ship date based on estimated inventory arrival and access shipment tracking information in real time, then pass that information along to your customers.

 Like all good things, pre-order campaigns are best in moderation.
 They can be a beneficial tool for businesses looking to gauge demand, generate excitement, and raise funds; however, it’s important to consider the potential risks involved and plan ahead.

 With the right manufacturer in place, plus successful marketing, communication, and a plan for ecommerce fulfillment, pre-orders can be a successful strategy for your ecommerce business.

 Learn how to bring in more customers that are actually likely to place an order on your store — and turn them into repeat buyers.
-Download “The Ecommerce Guide to Getting (and Keeping) Customers.”
+Download our guide on How to Nail the Customer Experience.